DGPO: Discovering Multiple Strategies with Diversity-Guided Policy Optimization: Conclusions

 \section{Conclusions}

-This paper proposed Diversity-Guided Policy Optimization (DGPO), an on-policy algorithm that can efficiently discover sets of strategies that are diverse and achieve high reward.
-DGPO formulates the training process as two constrained optimization problems and solves them as a probabilistic inference task.
-Experiments showed that DGPO is competitive with state-of-the-art on-policy RL algorithms, achieving a favorable balance of diversity scores and reward, and with improved sample efficiency.
-Currently, DGPO has been tested only with discrete latent variables, and in future work, we hope to extend this to continuous latent variables.
-We also plan to test DGPO in increasingly complex environments, studying how it can help with the challenges of exploration, self-play, and robustness.
+In conclusion, this paper introduced the Diversity-Guided Policy Optimization (DGPO) algorithm, which demonstrates its capability to efficiently uncover diverse strategies that yield high rewards.
+By framing the training process as a pair of constrained optimization problems and solving them through probabilistic inference, DGPO stands out as a promising on-policy algorithm.
+Through experiments, we observed that DGPO strikes a favorable balance between diversity scores and rewards, all while exhibiting improved sample efficiency.
+Moving forward, we envision delving deeper into its potential to handle challenges such as exploration, self-play, and robustness.

-\textbf{Broader impact.} Our work has focused on improving the capabilities of core RL algorithms.
-As such, we do not foresee any obvious negative societal impacts, though we remain cognisant of this important topic.